adroguetth/adroguetth/README.md

 - Automated data pipelines (scraping + storage + CI/CD)
 - Data analysis with Python & SQL
 - Transitioning towards Data Engineering

+> "Data is not just analyzed.
+It must be generated, structured and sustained."

+I believe in building data systems instead of one-time analyses.